jilotta/apt-ng/README.md

 APT-NG -- the wrapper over APT written in Bash.

 **What can it do?**\
 APT-NG supports short Zypper-like keys (e.g. `apt-ng in package` instead `apt-ng install package`).
-You can install, remove packages, search the package in repos and some other stuff.
-If there is no APT-NG key found APT is being run with that key.
+You can install, remove packages, search the package in repos and more.
+If the key specified is not recognised as an APT-NG key, APT is being run with that key.

 **What does APT-NG require?**\
 APT-NG uses `bash`, `apt`, `apt-get`, `dpkg`.
-If you have up-to-date Debian-based system you must have those.
+If you have an up-to-date Debian-based system you must have them.

 **How to use it?**\
-That's usage, output of `apt-ng help`.
 Key              | Short key | Sense
 ----------------:|-----------|:---------------------
 install          | is/in     | Installs package(s) from repo